a1600012888/LaCT/README.md

 We provide minimal implementations for a LaCT layer in `minimal_implementations/`.
 This implementation serves as a starting point for understanding, modifying, and creating your own version of LaCT.

+## News
+November 18: Added Triton kernels for the fused TTT layer (see `lact_llm/lact_model/ttt_operation_fused_kernel.py` for implementation, with a updated moddel config in `configs/760M_lact_swiglu_nh4_fwlow_rank_momentum_fused_kernel.json`).
+This reduces training memory consumption.
+The triton kernel fuse several matmul with epilogues to reduce read and writes in global mememory.

 ## Plans
 * ~~Release Language model code.~~ [Done] (will also release inside this great repo: https://github.com/fla-org/flame)
 * ~~Release novel view synthesis training code and model by June 12.~~ [Done]